Your Guide to Agile Recruiting!

 When our parents and grandparents were starting their careers, the rules were very different.
 Employers made the rules, and workers simply followed them.
 Compliance was valued over innovation, and rather than changing jobs every few years, most people stayed with one company their whole career.

 None of those things are true today, and your interactions with candidates should reflect those changes in your talent acquisition efforts.

 – Meet candidates where it is most convenient for them – including incorporating virtual interviews in your process.

-- Include direct managers and potential colleagues in the hiring process.
+– Include direct managers and potential colleagues in the hiring process.
 Culture and fit don’t only apply to the rules set by upper management.
-It’s also about real people, and how they work together.
+It’s also about real people, and how they work together on a team.

 – Encourage key people in relevant departments to reach out directly to candidates and new hires.